 Unfortunately, these symptoms are not alone.
 This disorder, if left untreated, can cause: excessive weight, high blood pressure, heart disease, poor vision, diabetes, stroke, and heart attack.

 We offer effective and comfortable treatment options.
-Please call us today to learn more (203) 487–6020.
+Please call our office in Stamford, CT today to learn more (203) 487–6020.

 What is Sleep Apnea?